Skip to content

 Helping readers grow and students thrive

-As the National Year of Reading’s official partner for youth volunteering, we help secondary schools and colleges deliver structured reading support with real impact for children and meaningful development for students.
+As the National Year of Reading’s official partner for youth volunteering, we provide all safeguarding, training and structured resources, making the reading programme straightforward for schools to run and delivering real impact for children who need extra reading support.

-Register your school’s interest below and we’ll arrange a short call to talk through how the programme could work in your school.
+Register your school’s interest below and we’ll arrange a short call to talk through how reading mentorship could work in your school.

 Would the students be volunteering as a group at the same time, or individually at times aligned with their own timetable?